Seeds of Change Literature Guide

 Connect: What qualities or attributes would you use to describe Wangari?
 How did she change over the course of her life?
 Which quality stood out to you the most?
 How might you follow her inspiration?

 - Watch the “I will be a Hummingbird” video clip of Wangari Mathaai.
 Brainstorm ways you can help the environment where you live.
 How can you be the best you can?

-- Learning to Give’s TeachOne for Earth Day unit guides learners to see other points of view as they identify environmental issues in their school grounds or local community.
-With a goal of building peaceful and inclusive communities (UN Sustainable Development Goal #16), listening to others' perspectives is key to moving forward together for a better world these activities are a perfect complement to the story of Wangari Mathaai.
+- Learning to Give’s TeachOne for Earth Day Unit guides learners to see other points of view as they identify environmental issues in their schools or local community.
+With a goal of building peaceful and inclusive communities (UN Sustainable Development Goal #16), listening to others' perspectives is key to moving forward.
+These activities are a perfect complement to the story of Wangari Mathaai.

 - Show the page that begins, “Wangari began to travel, telling her story to teachers, presidents, farmers, ambassadors, and schoolchildren all over the world” Look closely at the leaves on the tree, what do you notice.
 Imagine the ways you might “plant seeds” in your community.
 Create a collage or painting of what planting your seeds might look like.

 - Each one of us has the power to make a difference.
 We can celebrate acts of service through the practice of generous listening by interviewing a family member or neighbor.
 Invite them to share stories of philanthropy or volunteering they have done throughout their lives.

 - “It's the little things citizens do.
 That's what will make the difference.
 My little thing is planting trees” (Wangari Mathaai).
 Even in the winter we can prepare for the spring.
 Construct your own mini-greenhouse to grow plants to share in the spring with this winter sowing service project.